 ACCESS & LOCATION:

-The hotel has a fabulous location on a private quay, between Cape Town’s famous V&A Waterfront and the city’s yacht marina.
-It can be accessed via road transfer from the international airport, a drive of just over 20 minutes along the N2.
+The hotel has a fabulous downtown location on a private quay, between Cape Town’s famous V&A Waterfront and the city’s yachting marina.
+Set slightly away from the most touristy part of the waterfront, the property offers both Table Mountain and harbour views that are equally lovely.
+It can be accessed via road transfer from the international airport, a short 20-minute drive.

 ACCOMMODATION & FACILITIES AT CAPE GRACE HOTEL: